wheelo/RooCode-Tips-Tricks/README.md

 ## [Roo Code Documentation](personal_roo_docs/)
 A comprehensive collection of documentation resources for Roo Code, organized by technical depth and audience:

+## Architechure

+The [extension-architecture.mmd](./extension-architecture.mmd) file contains a Mermaid diagram showing the high-level architecture of the Cline extension.
+The diagram illustrates:

+1. **Core Extension**
+   - Extension entry point and main classes
+   - State management through VSCode's global state and secrets storage
+   - Core business logic in the Cline class

+2. **Webview UI**
+   - React-based user interface
+   - State management through ExtensionStateContext
+   - Component hierarchy

+3. **Storage**
+   - Task-specific storage for history and state
+   - Git-based checkpoint system for file changes

+4. **Data Flow**
+   - Core extension data flow between components
+   - Webview UI data flow
+   - Bidirectional communication between core and webview

+The [new-architecture.mmd](./new-architecture.mmd) file is the new one and its comprehensive.

 - **[User-Friendly Guides](personal_roo_docs/normal/)**: Practical guides for everyday Roo Code users covering features, customization, and best practices without technical complexity.
 Use these to understand what's going on to decide if you need to feed a technical doc into the llm for some purpose.
 - **[Technical Documentation](personal_roo_docs/technical/)**: In-depth technical documentation for developers and advanced users who want to understand implementation details.
 The original goal of these were to create technical documents that could be fed back into Roo for it to understand subsystems.
 It works pretty well.